Malvolio/frendle/README.md

 reliable than simply not using it, and I said as much to the LLM.
 To my surprise, the AI responded with sympathy and the suggestion that I take a break.
-I was charmed, and my frustration was soothed a bit, until I remembered a scene from _2001_ where the AI HAL, after its rampage, tells the surviving
-crewmember: “Look Dave, I can see you're really upset about this.
+I was charmed, and my frustration was soothed a bit, until I remembered a scene from _2001_ where the computer HAL, after its rampage, tells the surviving crewmember, “Look, Dave, I can see you're really upset about this.
 I honestly think you ought to sit down calmly, take a stress pill, and think things over.”

 Indeed.